Khushi-Balia/le-transpiler/README.md

 - The tokens we get after lexing, are passed through the parser
-- On receiving the tokens, it forms a parse tree using it[parse tree ](https://en.wikipedia.org/wiki/Parse_tree  " parse tree ")
+- On receiving the tokens, it forms a [parse tree ](https://en.wikipedia.org/wiki/Parse_tree  " parse tree ") using it
 - This parse tree is simplified, removing all the extra, syntactic stuff, to give the AST (Abstract Syntax tree)
 - Thus, we can say, AST is a compact version of the parse tree
 - The grammar of the code is set using bison